truonand000/ESLint_Prettier_Tutorial/README.md

 For this tutorial, we will need [**VSCode**](https://code.visualstudio.com/)  editor.
 Make sure that you have this editor downloaded and installed on your local machine.

-Once you have that installed on your machine, go ahead and open your `React` project in the VSCode editor:
+Once you have that installed on your machine, go ahead and open your `React` project in the VSCode editor and open up a new integrated Terminal (From the menu bar, go to *Terminal* > *New Terimal*):